microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

 ```qsharp
     controlled adjoint distribute;
 ```
 on the other hand would force the compiler to generate the specialization based the defined (or generated) adjoint specialization.
+See [this proposal](https://github.com/microsoft/qsharp-language/blob/main/Implemented/partial-specialization-inference.md) for more details.

 For the operation SWAP, there is a better option.
-As we can see, the user defined implementation of the adjoint merely calls the body of `SWAP`; the operation `SWAP` is *self adjoint*, i.e. it is its own inverse.
+The operation `SWAP` is *self adjoint*, i.e. it is its own inverse; the user defined implementation of the adjoint merely calls the body of `SWAP`.
 This can be expressed with the directive
 ```qsharp
     adjoint self;
 ```

 Declaring the adjoint specialization in that manner will ensure that also the controlled adjoint specialization that is automatically inserted by the compiler will merely invoke the controlled specialization.
-That information is furthermore relevant for optimization; two subsequent invocations of `SWAP` or `Controlled SWAP` with the same arguments can simply be removed from the program, see also [this section](https://github.com/microsoft/qsharp-language/tree/beheim/specs/Specifications/Language) for further elaborations on this topic.

 The following generation directives exist and are valid: